-- 10.1 Event participants must choose to participate in one of five divisions of racing: - 10.1.1 CLASSIC DIVISION Classic Division retains all the rules and regulations set out in the Official Rules.
+- 10.1 Event participants must choose to participate in one of the following five divisions of racing.
+Event Officials reserve the right to recategorize teams into a different division if there are less than 3 teams in any one division. - 10.1.1 CLASSIC DIVISION The Classic Division retains all the rules and regulations set out in the Official Rules.
 No hub motors can be used.
-Solar modules must be have a rated efficiency of 19% or below.
+Solar modules must be have a rated efficiency of 20% or below.
 Prefabricated solar panels are rated per module efficiency.
-Bare solar cells are rated per cell. - 10.1.2 OPEN DIVISION Open Division provides teams the option to implement more expensive technologies in their solar car design.
-In addition to rules and regulations set out in the Official Rules, teams in the Open Division may use a hub motor and/or solar cells that have a rated efficiency above 19%.
-The size limitations of the solar array remain the same, however, individual solar cells may be less than 100 square centimeters.
-The list price for all bare solar cells must be less than \$10/watt; teams may pay extra for cutting, tabbing, or lamination of cells. - 10.1.3 ADVANCED DIVISION Advanced Division provides teams an opportunity to explore new and upcoming technology for their solar car.
-In addition to rules and regulations set out in the Official Rules and technology allowed in the Open Division, teams may use prefabricated solar car molds and/or other battery types.
-Prefabricated solar car molds are defined as molds designed for solar cars that are not directly constructed by team members (i.e. molds purchased, donated, or otherwise obtained).
-The body made from these molds must be made by the team.
+Bare solar cells are rated per cell. - 10.1.2 ADVANCED CLASSIC DIVISION Schools desiring to enter in the Classic Division, but have participated for three or more years in the Solar Car Challenge must be entered in the Advanced Classic Division.
+This division retains all the rules and regulations of the Classic Division. - 10.1.3 ADVANCED DIVISION The Advanced Division provides teams an opportunity to explore new and upcoming technology for their solar car.
+In addition to rules and regulations set out in the Official Rules, teams may use a hub motor, solar cells that have a rated efficiency above 19%, prefabricated solar car molds and/or other battery types.